menu

 Spencerville home prices are not only among the most expensive in Maryland, but Spencerville real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Spencerville is generally considered to be a blue-collar town.
-39.22% of the Spencerville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Spencerville is a blue-collar town, with 39.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Spencerville is a town of construction workers and builders, managers, and professionals.
 There are especially a lot of people living in Spencerville who work in management occupations (16.53%), office and administrative support (14.59%), and architecture and engineering (9.24%).

 Of important note, Spencerville is also a town of artists.
 Spencerville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Spencerville’s character.

-A relatively large number of people in Spencerville telecommute to their jobs.
-Overall, about 21.72% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.72% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Spencerville is a great place for families with children to consider.
 First of all, many other families with children live here, making Spencerville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Spencerville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Spencerville’s overall crime rate is lower than average for the country.